 (78) Next is purifying your confusion into deep awareness.
-Of the stages for (this) point, the provisional and ultimate, the first is the provisional (purification, dealing with) the time (when you have) a pathway of mind of practicing (to actualize the goal).
-By familiarising yourself by means of profound methods, whatever disturbing emotions arise totally purify into the sphere (of deep awareness).
-To make manifest (the underlying) deep awareness which is the natural clarity (of the mind) is called "purifying conceptual thoughts of confusion into the sphere of deep awareness."
+Out of the provisional and ultimate stages, first is the provisional one at the time of having a pathway of mind of practicing.
+By having familiarized yourself with the profound methods, whatever disturbing emotions arise totally purify themselves away into their spheres, making manifest the (underlying) deep awareness, which is reflexive clarity.
+This is called “purifying conceptual thoughts of deceptive confusion into the sphere of deep awareness.”

-(80) When you recognise the natural ground for the arising of longing desire, hostility, naivety, pride and jealousy, (you see that) they automatically settle and automatically liberate themselves, purifying into the five aspects of deep awareness.
-This is called “provisionally purifying the confusion of the five poisonous emotions into the (five) major deep awarenesses” – individualizing, mirror-like, sphere of reality, equalising and accomplishing.
+(80) When you have recognized the faces of the “own grounds” for the arising of longing desire, hostility, naivety, arrogance and envy, they automatically settle themselves, they automatically release themselves, purifying themselves into the five aspects of deep awareness.
+This is called “provisionally purifying the confusion of the five poisonous emotions into the (five) great deep awarenesses” – fully observing, mirror-like, sphere of reality, equalizing and accomplishing.

-(81) The ultimate (purification) is the parting of (all) fleeting stains from the source.
-In other words, when you discover the purified state that is stilled and parted from any speck (of defilement), you make manifest the functional nature of the sphere just as it is and discover the deep awareness of the three Enlightening Corpuses of a Buddha as being of one taste in Dharmakaya.
-(This) is called the Corpus of the Sphere Possessing Double Purity.
-It is not a cognitive object (knowable) by anyone other than the Triumphant (Buddhas) themselves.
+(81) The ultimate is parted from (all) fleeting stains over the source.
+When you have reached this purified state that is stilled and parted from any speck (of defilement), the self-nature of the sphere becomes manifest just as it is.
+You have reached (the state of) deep awareness where the Three Corpuses of a Buddha are of one taste in Dharmakaya (a Corpus Encompassing Everything), also called “a Corpus of the Sphere Possessing Double Purity.”
+It is not a cognitive object (knowable) by anyone other than the Triumphant Ones themselves.

-(83) It remains in the sphere of Dharmakaya, which is a wish-fulfilling gem, and, within that state of its real nature, its Deep Awareness Corpus of Enlightening Influence, as a glittering play of Corpuses of Full Use and of Emanations, appears (respectively) to those with (arya bodhisattva) levels of bhumi-mind and to other wandering beings.
+(83) It remains in the sphere of Dharmakaya, which is a wish-fulfilling gem, and, from that state of its real nature, its Deep Awareness Corpus of Enlightening Influence, as a play of Sambhogakaya and Nirmanakaya Bodies, appears (respectively) to those abiding with levels of bhumi mind and to other wandering beings.

-(84) Further, it appears like that from the purifying (power) of the combination of the strengths of the enlightening inspiration of the Triumphant Ones and the positive force of the disciples to be tamed.
-Because (of that purifying power, the attainment of) the enlightening influence (of a Buddha) fulfilling the hopes (of all limited beings), like a wish-granting tree or gem, without any break for as long as compulsive existence endures – this is called “the (ultimate) purification of confusion into deep awareness.”
+(84) Further, from their appearing like that from the workings of the combination of the enlightening influence of the Triumphant Ones and the strength of the positive karmic force of those to be tamed, the enlightening influence fulfills their hopes, (like a wish-fulfilling) gem or wish-granting tree, continuing without any break for as long as the compulsive existence (of samsara) endures.
+This is called “the (ultimate) purification of confusion into deep awareness.”

-(85) May the seven-horse-drawn (sun), which is the heart-essence of the profound meaning (explained) like that, shed thousands of light-rays of its various words and their meanings on the world of disciples through the pathway of the sky of their minds and clear away the darkness of unawareness from all wandering beings.
+(85) May the seven-horse-drawn (sun), which is of profound meaning and the heart (explained) like that, by emanating thousands of light-rays of its assorted words and their meanings on the world of those needing to be tamed through the pathway of the sky of their minds, eliminate the darkness of unawareness from all wandering beings.

 This (concludes) the fourth chapter of A Precious Garland for the Four Themes (of Gampopa), “Purifying Confusion into Deep Awareness.”